SchaarNikita/CobbleCock/README.md

 ### Design
-The pixel art was mostly designed and made by Janik Gierer the programm he uses to design all of the images is **Asperite** which is also linked at the sources tab [sources](#sources)
+The pixel art was mostly designed and made by Janik Gierer and the programm he uses to design all of the images is **Aseprite** which is also linked at the sources tab [sources](#sources)